Early Pregnancy Unit (EPU)

 If you need to be admitted to hospital, the staff will arrange this as soon as possible.

-The early pregnancy unit aims to offer women an appointment at 8 weeks if they have had two previous miscarriages or at 6 weeks if they have had a previous ectopic pregnancy or molar pregnancy.
-Alternatively an early booking visit for 10 weeks of pregnancy may be arranged.
+The early pregnancy unit aims to offer women an appointment at 8 weeks if they have had two previous miscarriages or at 7 weeks if they have had a previous ectopic pregnancy or molar pregnancy.

 In the case of emergency you can get medical help from: